Interested in following the specification and contributing?

 Still need help?

-Fill in the contact form below.
-This will send a message to the Domain Connect Working Group.
+Join our Slack Workspace above and ask your questions in the #general channel.
 We are a group of individuals from multiple companies representing Service Providers and DNS Providers that have been instrumental in defining and shepherding the specification.

 The community will help you with your implementation, but to get going…